 I must admit that I had a giggle when I researched this topic…..as the dog popularly known as the Dutch Mastiff in modern times, hardly resembles a Mastiff at all……as it is known as a Pug.

-Although pugs are most definitely Mastiff decendants their likelyhood to protect a ship, chase local inhabitants up trees and catch goats are less than slim.
+Although pugs are most definitely Mastiff decendants their likelihood to protect a ship, chase local inhabitants up trees and catch goats is less than slim.

 But all jokes aside (I’m still in two minds if jokes are allowed in handbooks) the Dutch did have a Mastiff and we know at least one was on board Jan van Riebeeck’s ship to the Cape of Storms in 1652, called a “bullen bijter”.
 The Boxer breed seems to claim the descendance of their breed to be from specifically the smaller Brabantse Bullenbijter but most Boxer reference sites refer to the origins of the breed being from the Roman war dogs used by Alexander the Great.